fluhus/snopher/index.md

 `C.malloc()` and return that.
 However, that pointer is not garbage-collected so unless you implement a way to deallocate those, you will have a memory leak.

-The possibly safest way to go about output arrays is to pre-allocate them in Python and pass them as arguments to the function.
-Notice that you need to keep their references in your python code until you are done running Go code on them, to keep them from getting garbage-collected.
+My recommendation for safely returning arrays from Go is to either pre-allocate them in Python and pass them as arguments to Go, or to generate the arrays in Go and wrap them in a safe-finalizing struct (see structs section).

 #### Summary of Dangers